Leptospermum minutifolium

-Leptospermum minutifolium, commonly known as the small-leaved tea-tree, is a species of shrub that is endemic to eastern Australia.
+Leptospermum minutifolium, commonly known as small-leaved tea-tree, is a species of shrub that is endemic to eastern Australia.
 It has relatively small egg-shaped leaves, white flowers borne singly on the ends of branches and fruit that remains on the plant.

 Description

 Leptospermum minutifolium is a shrub that typically grows to a height of 1-2 m.
 It has variable bark, sometimes thin and rough, otherwise smooth and flaking.
 The leaves are egg-shaped with the narrower end towards the base, usually 2-4 mm long but sometimes up to 7 mm long, and about 2 mm wide.
 The flowers are white, about 8 mm wide and arranged singly on the ends of short side shoots.
 The floral cup is glabrous, 2-3 mm long, the sepals 1.5-2 mm long, the petals 2.5-3 mm long and the stamens 3-3.5 mm long.
 Flowering mainly occurs from October to November and the fruit is a capsule 5-7 mm wide that remains on the plant at maturity.